Driving from Denver (DIA):

 Driving your personal car to Breckenridge:

 Drive a 4-wheel drive (winter) and or buy chains online for your vehicle and have them with you.
 Know how to put them on before you make the journey.

 You can easily get by with no car or SUV for your Breckenridge Holiday!
 City Market (owned by Kroger) is .47 miles (0.76 km) away from our curb.
 The grocery store is the farthest point of any shopping that you will need for your Holiday!
-Walk to the store, load up with groceries and take the free shuttle back.
+Walk to the store, load up with groceries and take the free shuttle or Uber back the half mile and get dropped off next to the elevator!
+The green mile has become a popular attraction for Breckenridge.
+It is on the bus stop or your Uber driver knows where to go!
 The bus stop is steps away from our front door.

 The Yellow Route is the bus route that takes you from the bus stop out our door to the City Market.
 Check the web site for the Yellow route times.

 Take the Summit Stage Free Ride http://www.co.summit.co.us/index.aspx?NID=586 bus to ski, Copper, Keystone and Arapahoe Basin.
 Once again the ride is FREE!

 Below gives you an idea of how centrally located we are in Breckenridge!
 I used MapMyFitness.com, powered by Google Maps, to get these distances.
 I used the front curb from our home in the direction of travel to get these distances.